Investigating the Histogram Loss in Regression: Application - Details

 \subsection{Time Series Prediction}

-The linear model uses a single fully connected layer to predict the prediction target as a linear function of input timesteps, as suggested by~\cite{Zeng2022ltsflinear}.
-We used a vanilla-transformer architecture~\citep{vaswani2017transformer} with $3$ self-attention blocks, $3$ heads each of size $256$.
-For LSTM, we used a single-layer LSTM with $256$ hidden units.

-We did a train-test split of $12$-$4$ months ($30$ days per month).
-In all the experiments, the input sequences had a length of $336$, and the prediction target was $96$ steps ahead into the future.
-We trained all networks for $25$ epochs with a batch size of $32$ using ADAM optimizer with learning rate $\alpha = 10^{-4}$, $\beta_1 = 0.9$, $\beta_2 = 0.999$, and $\epsilon = 10^{-7}$.
-We standardized the data using the mean and standard deviation of the data.
-All models were implemented using Keras (\cite{chollet2015keras}).
+In this section, we present the architectural details and hyperparameters used in the time-series prediction experiments.

+The linear model extracts the target channel (oil temperature) and applies a single fully connected layer mapping the input sequence length to the prediction length, following the channel-independent design in ~\cite{Zeng2022ltsflinear}.
+The LSTM and GRU models each stacks $2$ recurrent layers, each with $256$ hidden units, dropout of $0.1$, and layer normalization.
+The recurrent block is then followed by a linear projection mapping to the prediction length.
+The Transformer uses $3$ encoder blocks with model dimension $128$, $8$ attention heads, and a feed-forward dimension of $512$, followed by the same projection layer.
+For each architecture, the base model generates a feature vector that is then either passed to a regression head or to HL-Gauss head.

+We use the standard 12,4,4 month split (30 days per month) for training, validation, and test, following the convention in Informer~\citep{haoyi2021informer} and LTSF-Linear \citep{Zeng2022ltsflinear}.
+The input sequence length is 96 and the prediction horizon is 96 steps.
+The prediction task is univariate: all 7 input channels are used as features, and the target is the oil temperature (OT) column.
+All features are standardized to zero mean and unit variance using statistics computed from the training split.
+We train all networks with a batch size of 32 using the AdamW optimizer with a fixed learning rate of $10^{-4}$ and a weight decay $10^{-4}$.
+We set the maximum number of training epochs to 10 with early stopping based on the validation loss with patience 3, restoring the best weights.

-For the HL-Gaussian model, the bin width was determined as in Equation \eqref{eq:hist_bins} where $\sigma_w$ is the ratio of the $\sigma$ parameter for the truncated Gaussian distribution to the bin width, and $\psi_\sigma$ is the ratio of padding to bin width added to each side.
+For the HL-Gauss model, the bin width was determined as in Equation \eqref{eq:hist_bins} where $\sigma_w$ is the ratio of the $\sigma$ parameter for the truncated Gaussian distribution to the bin width, and $\psi_\sigma$ is the ratio of padding to bin width added to each side.
 We used $k = 100$ bins with $\sigma_w = 2$ and $\psi_\sigma = 3$.
-The bin widths are calculated independently for each variable using the corresponding minimum and maximum observation over the entire dataset.
+The bin widths are calculated using the minimum and maximum observation over the training dataset.